Diane Webber: Album covers and film

 Webber appeared on the cover art of several pop music vinyl record albums in the late 1950s-1970s, including George Shearing's Satin Brass (1959), Cliff Ferre Looks Like Fun, Les Baxter's La Femme (1956) and Jewels of the Sea (1961), Los Mambolocos' "Mambo" (1974), Nelson Riddle's Sea of Dreams (1958), Marty Paich's Jazz for Relaxation (1956), Xavier Cugat's Chilie con Cugie (1959), Otto Cesana's Sheer Ecstasy (1960) and the R.C.A.
 Japanese release of Seiji Hiraoka & His Quartet's Bedtime Music (1965).

 During the 1960s, Adam magazine released several albums entitled Stag Party Record.
 Webber appeared on the 10th edition which was called Off Limits.

 In the 1960s and 1970s, she appeared in the movie Mermaids of Tiburon (1962), and an episode of the television series Voyage to the Bottom of the Sea entitled "The Mermaid" (1967).
 She also appeared in the film The Trial of Billy Jack (1974).

 Nudism

 In the mid to late 1960s, as a part of the counter-culture movement in the United States, Webber became involved with nudism and appeared in numerous nudist publications advocating the lifestyle, such as Naked and Together: The Wonderful Webbers by June Lange (1967).
 In 1965, she traveled to Sioux City to give evidence at the request of a District Attorney's Office in a court trial involving the sending of allegedly obscene nudist publications into the State of Iowa.
-However, when taking the witness stand, instead of proving the prosecution's case, she gave a spirited defense of the principles of the lifestyle.
+However, when taking the witness stand, instead of proving the prosecution's case, she gave a spirited defense of the principles of the naked lifestyle.